weecology/forecasting-course/content/en/docs/R-evaluating-forecasts/r_tutorial.md

   (RMSE^2)

 > * **Now it's your turn.**
-> * Pause the video (or stop reading)
-> * Write code to visualize and quantify the accuracy of the seasonal ARIMA model
+> * Write code to quantify the accuracy of the seasonal ARIMA model

 * Here's what I would have done